 Your instructors on this death valley astrophoto tour

-James is based in Southern California and has explored and photographed some of the best places for Astro in the US, including Death Valley, Joshua Tree, etc.
+James is based in Southern California and has led workshops for Capture the Atlas in some of the best places for Astro in the US, including Death Valley, Utah, Monument Valley, etc.

-James will be able to help you with your night photography from the basics to advanced techniques like star-tracking.
+James can help you with your night photography, from the basics to advanced techniques like star-tracking.

-We will send you a complete list of everything we recommend bringing on this tour before the trip.
-Below is a summary of things you might need:
+You will receive a complete list of everything that we recommend for this workshop upon completing your registration for the trip.
+Below, you can find a summary of things you might need:

 You may be interested in this guide, where you can dive deeper into photography equipment for traveling.

-Some optional items, if you are focused on advanced MW photography, are:
+Some optional items, if you are focused on advanced Milky Way photography, are:

 *While zoom lenses are acceptable for this workshop, prime lenses are recommended for Milky Way photography.
 Some of the best lenses in this range are: